 Dear readers, we have found another interesting series of articles from the English version of the ROR of 1914, this comes from an essay series entitled, “Ahmad and Jesus as Prophets”, which seems to go back to 1911.
 We had published an entry referring to an essay of 1913 which had a similar title.
 In April of 1913, they changed the title to simply “Ahmad as a Prophet” Part-1.
-By February of 1914, “Ahmad as a Prophet* came out Part-2).
+By February of 1914, “Ahmad as a Prophet* came out Part-2, Ahmad as a Prophet, February 1914).
 Muhammad Ali added an asterisks and claimed that MGA was only a prophet in the Arabic sense of the word, thus laying the foundation for the split that happened just a month later.
-In March of 1914, Part-3 of the series was published, this was specifically covering the age prophecy of MGA which had failed.
+In March of 1914, Part-3 of the series was published, this was specifically covering the age prophecy of MGA which had failed (Ahmad as a Prophet, March 1914).
 In April of 1914, “Ahmad as a Prophet Part-4” was published.
-In September of 1914, “Ahmad as a Prophet Part-4” was published, this edition covered MGA’s prophecies about his sons, namely the Musleh Maud Prophecy, of Feb 20th, 1886, which is quoted herein, for this entire series of essays, no author is names, Maulvi Sher Ali was the main editor, since Muhammad Ali had moved to Lahore.
+Ahmad as a Prophet, April-1914, pages 136-143.
+In September of 1914, “Ahmad as a Prophet Part-5”, September 1914, pages 320-337 was published, this edition covered MGA’s prophecies about his sons, namely the Musleh Maud Prophecy, of Feb 20th, 1886, which is quoted herein, for this entire series of essays, no author is names, Maulvi Sher Ali was the main editor, since Muhammad Ali had moved to Lahore.
+Part-5 was the final essay in this series.

 “Ahmad’s Place Among The Prophets”–Review of Religions, Part 1 thru 4, October -1914 to February 1915